Charlie Hunnam Criticized For ‘Sexist’ Method Acting, And More News On FX’s New ‘Mayans MC’

 — SOA Fanatics (@soafanatic) January 27, 2017

-As exciting as the announcement of the spin-off series was for fans of the show, there appears to be very little chance that Charlie Hunnam himself will appear in the new series.
+As exciting as the announcement of the spinoff series was for fans of the show, there appears to be very little chance that Charlie Hunnam himself will appear in the new series.
 Firstly, Mayans MC is based on another outlaw motorcycle club which has been a friend as well as a rival of the Sons of Anarchy motorcycle club, but most importantly, the new series will pick up immediately following the events that took place right at the end of the final Sons of Anarchy season: the last episode of which showed the death of Jax Teller.

-As much as Charlie Hunnam and his fans may wish for Jax Teller to make a comeback in the new spin-off series, the possibility seems very unlikely.
+As much as Charlie Hunnam and his fans may wish for Jax Teller to make a comeback in the new spinoff series, the possibility seems very unlikely.
 According to Just Jared, Charlie Hunnam spoke about how much he would like to make an appearance in Mayans MC, even though it may not be possible.

 “Listen, if they call me… if they want me to do a little dream sequence… I’ll do anything for Jax, I love that guy, but I think I’m dead.”